 Tax-Free Student Loan Forgiveness

-In some cases, student loan borrowers are required to pay ordinary income tax on any amount of the debt that is forgiven.
-However, federal student loan forgiveness programs including Public Service Loan Forgiveness (PSLF), Teacher Loan Forgiveness, and loan forgiveness programs established by the Public Health Service Act, are tax-free.
+Federal student loan forgiveness programs including Public Service Loan Forgiveness (PSLF), Teacher Loan Forgiveness, and loan forgiveness programs established by the Public Health Service Act, are also tax-free.

 Education Savings Bonds